Can Mold Really Grow Behind Spray Foam Insulation?

 Use closed cell spray foam in crawl spaces and attics with known humidity issues.
 It acts as a vapor barrier and reduces mold risk more effectively than open cell.

-• Building Age: Older homes may have hidden leaks or non-vapor-resistant materials.
+• Is the home older?
+Older homes may have hidden leaks or materials that hold moisture.

-Can spray foam trap existing moisture in walls?
+Can spray foam trap moisture that’s already in the wall?

 Do I need a vapor barrier with spray foam?